Development and Evaluation of a High Resolution Historical Climate Dataset over California

 Project Innovation

-The project is improving the spatial (to 2 kilometers) and temporal (to hourly) resolution of historical (last four decades going back to the early 1980s) climate data covering all of California and surrounding regions.
-This historical high resolution weather and climate data is needed by the gas IIOUs, along with a broader set of stakeholders in California to provide better information to assess the risk of compound climate events, stress test the California utility and other systems using the historical baseline from which to gauge projected future conditions, and assess the resiliency of the system in the face of long-term trends combined with shorter-term extremes.
+The project is improving the spatial (to 2 km) and temporal (to hourly) resolution of historical (last four decades going back to the early 1980s) climate data covering all of California and surrounding regions.
+This historical high resolution weather and climate data is needed by the gas IOUs, along with a broader set of stakeholders in California to provide better information to assess the risk of compound climate events, stress test the California utility and other systems using the historical baseline from which to gauge projected future conditions, and assess the resiliency of the system in the face of long-term trends combined with shorter-term extremes.

 Project Goals

-Provide historical gridded weather datasets over California and the western US at fine spatial and temporal resolution.
+Provide historical gridded weather datasets over California and the western US at fine spatial and temporal resolution

 Attribute trends to natural and anthropogenic sources.